raspberrypilearning/mood-board/en/step_2.md

 --- collapse ---

 ---
-title: Add more colour to your palette
+title: Add more colours to your palette
 ---

 You can create additional variables in `default.css` to store more colours.